 The fungal pathogen isolated and confirmed through the pathogenicity test to cause Apple fruit rot disease in Mubi include A. niger, U. botrytis, R. stolonifer, M. hiemalis, and R. microspores.
 This finding agrees with that of Muqeet et al. (2020) who reported A. niger as one of the major fungal pathogens causing rot in three cultivars of Apple (Royal Gala, Golden Delicious, and Kulur) In India Kumari et al. (2019) reported Botrytis cinerea and A. niger among the most dominant fungal pathogens causing rot in Apple fruits.
 Abdullah et al. (2016) reported M. hiemalis and A. niger among the fungal pathogens responsible for Apple fruit rot in Yemen.
 Magga and Zakawa (2018) reported Mucor spp, R. stolonifer and A. niger as fungal pathogens responsible for fruit rot of papaya in Mubi.

-From the results obtained from the anti-fungal study, it has been shown that the inhibition of mycelial growth of the isolates was higher with the ethanoic extracts of ginger compared to Aqueous extracts.
+From the results obtained from the anti-fungal study, it has been shown that the inhibition of mycelial growth of the isolates was higher with the ethanoic extracts of ginger compared to aqueous extracts.
 This was in agreement with the works of Shahida et al. (2022) who also observed that the ethanolic extracts of ginger showed higher antibacterial and antifungal activity than the aqueous extract.
 The ethanol extracts were considered a powerful inhibitor compared to the extracts of methanol and chloroform (Sharaf and Al-Zaidi, 2021).
 These results were similar to a previous study conducted by Senhaji et al. (2005) showing the active antimicrobial potential of ethanolic and hexanoic extracts of cinnamon, as compared to other solvent extracts.
 Results obtained from the in vitro antifungal activities of this research showed that ginger ethanolic extracts were more effective in the inhibition U. botrytis followed by A. niger, M. hiemalis, R. microspores and were lowest on R. stolonifer while the aqueous extract was more effective on A. niger, followed by M. hiemalis, U. botrytis, R. microsporus and wasn’t effective against R. stolonifer.
 This is in agreement with Amienyo and Ataga (2007) who reported the antifungal activities of the ethanol extract of Zingiber officinale against the mycelial elongation of Rhizopus stolonifer, Botrydiplodia theobromae, A. niger, F. solani, and F. oxysporum.
 However, it is not in agreement with Mvuemba et al. (2009) who reported that aqueous ginger extract was able to inhibit the mycelial growth of R. stolonifer, at different concentrations.

 Numerous studies by Giriraju and Yunus (2013); Bordoh et al. (2020) and Makhuvele et al. (2020) have shown that ginger extract has a wide range of antimicrobial activities and acts as a botanical fungicide by inhibiting spore germination and growth of plant pathogens.
 Bordoh et al. (2020) reported that ginger crude extract at 10.0 mg/mL showed an effective antifungal effect against Colletotrichum gloeosporioides in vitro; it suppressed conidial germination and mycelial growth by 88.48% and 87.50%, respectively (Bordoh et al., 2020).
 Essential oils obtained from hydrodistillation of ginger or aqueous extracts from ginger seed had previously shown antimicrobial activity against a wide range of spoilage pathogens, including A. niger, Aspergillus flavus Link, F. oxysporum, Fusarium roseum Link:Fr. and R. stolonifer (Tripathi et al., 2008).